Windsurf (Now Devin Desktop): 30 Minutes to a Working AI-Coding Loop

 • The diff matches the plan you approved.
 Anything beyond it is scope creep — reject and re-prompt.

 • Tests pass at the end of each file, not only at the very end.
-If Cascade batched everything and tests fail at the end, you can’t bisect.
+If the agent batched everything and tests fail at the end, you can’t bisect.

-• .windsurfrules is committed so teammates inherit the constraints.
+• Your rules file is committed so teammates inherit the constraints.

-• The Cascade conversation references real symbols and files.
-Hallucinated names mean indexing wasn’t done — re-index and retry.
+• The agent conversation references real symbols and files.
+Hallucinated names mean indexing wasn’t finished — re-index and retry.

 How to reuse this workflow

-• Save the planning prompt above as a Cascade snippet.
+• Save the planning prompt above as an agent snippet or a Workflow.
 Reuse it as the first message of every non-trivial session.

-• Treat .windsurfrules as living memory.
-When Cascade does the wrong thing twice, add a forbidden line.
+• Treat your rules file as living memory.
+When the agent does the wrong thing twice, add a forbidden line.
+You can also ask Cascade to write a durable rule into .devin/rules/ directly.

-• Build a checklist of “always pin” files — central types, the main config, the test setup.
-Mention them at the top of any prompt that might touch them.
+• Build a “always pin” list — central types, the main config, the test setup — and mention them at the top of any prompt that might touch them.

-• After a successful session, copy the final summary into your PR body.
-Cascade’s summary of what changed is usually decent boilerplate.
+• After a successful session, copy the agent’s final summary into your PR body.
+It’s usually decent boilerplate.

 Common mistakes

-• Running Cascade before indexing finishes.
+• Running the agent before indexing finishes.
 You get fake file paths and lose trust on day one.

-• Skipping .windsurfrules because “the project is simple.”
-Even a ten-line rules file changes output quality.
+• Skipping the rules file because “the project is simple.”
+Even a ten-line rules file measurably improves output.

-• Asking for “modernize this module” — you get a 40-file diff and no way to review it.
+• Asking for “modernize this module.”
+You get a 40-file diff with no way to review it.
 Name a small step.

-• Treating Cascade like Cursor’s Composer.
-The interaction shape is similar but Windsurf commits to plans more aggressively — your prompts need tighter scopes.
+• Treating the agent like Cursor’s Composer.
+The shape is similar, but Windsurf commits to plans more aggressively — your prompts need tighter scopes.

-• Using GPT-5 for every task.
-It is overkill (and slower) for boilerplate — switch to GPT-5.4 or Sonnet 4.6 for mechanical edits.
+• Using a frontier model for every task.
+Opus 4.7 and GPT-5.5 are overkill (and slower) for boilerplate.
+Switch to SWE-1.6 or Sonnet 4.6 for mechanical edits — and SWE-1.6 doesn’t spend quota.

 • Accepting the whole diff without reading.
 Even good agents quietly edit one file you didn’t want touched.